termux/termux-packages/.github/ISSUE_TEMPLATE/package_request.md

 **Additional information**
 Have you compiled or tried to compile the package on device?
-* If it didn't work then please provide the error you ran into
+* If it didn't work then please provide the error you ran into.
-* If it did work then please share any patches that you had to apply
+* If it did work then please share any patches that you had to apply.